 - A gift that can be shared and enjoyed by all staff i.e. chocolates, cookies, flowers

 - Thank you notes (these are shared with the VP)

 - Donation to local charity of your choice i.e. Alzheimer’s, MS

 Yes, in 2013 Shannex Healthcare Incorporated achieved Accreditation with Exemplary Standing through Accreditation Canada.
 Accreditation is a thorough process of assessing, reviewing, evaluation and certifying that a facility is providing good quality services that meets objective standards, so that the public can trust the quality of its services.
 Shannex participates in this voluntary accreditation process every four years; the next survey will be completed in 2017.
 Additional information on accreditation can be found by visiting their WEBSITE.

 In Nova Scotia, Shannex nursing homes are licensed by the Department of Health and Wellness and undergo an annual inspection process.
 In New Brunswick, Shannex nursing homes are licensed by the Department of Social Development and also undergo an annual inspection process.

 What is Shannex?

 Shannex Incorporated is a private organization which owns and operates home care services, retirement living campuses and long term care facilities across Nova Scotia and New Brunswick.
-For 25 years Shannex has been designing and building high quality facilities privately as well as through private-public partnerships.
+For over 25 years Shannex has been designing and building high quality facilities privately as well as through private-public partnerships.